 Labels

-The Cricut Joy has 2 types of labels, they both look very different, the white writable label vinyl is glossy in appearance, whereas the brown paper vinyl is almost like brown wrapping paper in appearance.
-You can cut and write and draw on both, although the pens are not washable, for washable labels use the cut feature or a permanent marker.
-The labels are perfect for labelling, but also stickers, planners and calendars.
+The Cricut Joy has two types of labels; they both look very different; the white writable label vinyl is glossy, whereas the brown paper vinyl is almost like brown wrapping paper.
+You can cut, write, and draw on both, although the pens are not washable; use the cut feature or a permanent marker for washable labels.
+The labels are perfect for labelling, stickers, planners and calendars.

 What You Need To Get Started With Cricut Labels